nvda-es/devguides_translation/original_docs/nvdaPy3.md

 2. Source code level dependencies must be satisfied.
 This includes not only wxPython 4, but also ConfigObj, Comtypes, Pyserial, Pywin32 and others.
 	* Requires editing Git submodule config.
 3. Transition issues must be researched and documented (see above for known issues and proposed workarounds).
 Use "python 3" label.
-	* As of December 14, 2018, at least 20 issues were identified, along with several pull requests, some of which are resolved.
+	* As of December 18, 2018, at least 20 issues were identified, along with several pull requests, some of which are resolved.
 4. If needed, create pull requests dealing with pre-transition workflow such as making NVDA source code Python 2 and 3 aware (imports, for instance).
-	* As of December 14, 2018, at least two transition related pull request was submitted and merged into master branch.
+	* As of December 18, 2018, at least two transition related pull request were submitted and merged into master branch.

 Ideal completion: between NVDA 2018.4 and 2019.1 releases (tentatively by March 31, 2019)